 - 23andMe may share summary statistics, which do not identify any particular individual or contain individual-level information, with our qualified research collaborators.

-If you have completed the Individual Level Data Sharing Consent, or additional consent agreement, in addition to the uses above under the Main Consent Document, 23andMe may share De-identified Individual-level Genetic Information and Self-Reported Information with select third party research collaborators for 23andMe partners for Research purposes.
+If you have completed the Individual Level Data Sharing Consent, or additional consent agreement, in addition to the uses above under the Main Consent Document, 23andMe may share De-identified Individual-level Genetic Information and Self-Reported Information with select third party research collaborators for 23andMe Research purposes.

 Withdrawing your Consent.
 You may withdraw your consent to participate in 23andMe Research at any time by changing your consent status within your Account Settings.
 If you experience difficulties changing your consent status, contact the Human Protections Administrator at hpa@23andMe.com.
 23andMe will not include your Genetic Information or Self-Reported Information in studies that start more than 30 days after you withdraw (it may take up to 30 days to withdraw your information after you withdraw your consent).
 Any research involving your data that has already been performed or published prior to your withdrawal from 23andMe Research will not be reversed, undone, or withdrawn.
 You may also discontinue your participation in 23andMe Research by deleting your 23andMe account (as described in section 5.d).

 What happens if you do NOT consent to 23andMe Research?
 If you choose not to complete a Consent Document or any additional agreement with 23andMe, your Personal Information will not be used for 23andMe Research.
 However, your Genetic Information and Self-Reported Information may still be used by us and shared with our third party service providers to as outlined in this Privacy Statement.